-This course involves students in the problems and methods of teaching English grammar and composition and literature in secondary schools.
-Prerequisite(s): Admission to Teacher Education.
+English/Language Arts Methods dissects the problems and methods of teaching English grammar and composition and literature in secondary schools.
+Prerequisite(s): ENG 3843 and Admission to Teacher Education.
+Enrollment open to English Education majors only with junior standing or above.